 Department for Education Piccadilly Gate Store Street Manchester M1 2WD.

 Complaint Form

 Please complete and return to The Head Teacher who will acknowledge receipt and explain what action will be taken.

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.